 If you leave your job

-You keep your tenancy and the housing rights of that tenancy if you are an agricultural tenant and you retire or you lose your job.
+if you are an agricultural tenant and you retire or you lose your job, you keep your tenancy and the housing rights of that tenancy.

 If you are an agricultural worker but you do not have an agricultural tenancy, you have less protection from eviction.
-However, your landlord probably needs a court order to evict you unless you live as a lodger in their home.
+Your landlord probably needs a court order to evict you unless you live as a lodger in their home.